Jai Mulani of IBT tells us about offering end-to-end technology and business process outsourcing (BPO) solutions to medium to large enterprises.

 How does IBT innovate?

 We have adapted a customer-centric approach while keeping innovation in mind.
 While prospecting any client or any project, we understand the scope and need of the business, and we reverse engineer to develop a tailor-made solution to deliver the services to our Client.
-This Strategy has always kept us on the edge of Technology & Outsourcing landscape.
+This Strategy has always kept us on the edge of the Technology & Outsourcing landscape.

 How does the coronavirus pandemic affect your business finances?